TRaSH-Guides/Guides/docs/index.md

 ## Ready to Set Up Your Media Server?

-Follow our step-by-step guide, from folder structure to your download client, *Arr apps, and media server.
+Follow our step-by-step guide from folder structure to your download client, *Arr apps and media server.

 [Get Started](/Getting-Started/){ .md-button .md-button--primary }